All-Weather and Indoor Activities in Dunedin – Perfect for a Rainy Day!

-1. Otago Museum
+1. Explore the Otago Museum

-Location: 419 Great King Street.
+Location: 419 Great King Street, Dunedin Central.

-2. The Royal Albatross Centre
+2. Watch the World’s Largest Seabirds at The Royal Albatross Centre

-Location: Taiaroa Head, Otago Peninsula
+Location: Taiaroa Head, Otago Peninsula.

 3. Travel on The Inlander

 Just because it’s raining doesn’t mean that you can’t enjoy the amazing New Zealand landscapes.
-Departing from the Dunedin Railway Station in the city centre, The Inlander, formerly the Taieri Gorge Railway, takes passengers on a journey along the isolated landscapes along the Taieri River.
+Departing from the Dunedin Railway Station in the city centre, The Inlander, formerly the Taieri Gorge Railway, takes passengers on a journey through the isolated landscapes along the Taieri River.
 There are lots of tunnels and viaducts to enjoy along the way, as well as commentary throughout the vintage-style carriages.
 Book your journey on The Inlander on Viator or Tripadvisor.
-Additionally, find out more in The Two Dunedin Railways.
+Additionally, find out more in our guide, The Two Dunedin Railways.

-Location: Dunedin Railway Station
+Location: Dunedin Railway Station, Anzac Avenue, Dunedin Central.

 4. Visit the Toitu Otago Settlers Museum

-Location: 31 Queens Gardens
+Location: 31 Queens Gardens, Dunedin Central.

 5. Tour Larnach Castle

-Location: 145 Camp Road, Otago Peninsula
+Location: 145 Camp Road, Otago Peninsula.

 6. Check Out Some Dunedin Architecture

 Similarly to Larnach Castle, there’s a lot more architecture to check out in Dunedin City.
 Dunedin is one of the only places in New Zealand where you’ll find grand Gothic architecture.
-However, because this is a rainy day activity list for Dunedin, we’ll stick to some grand buildings you can check out on the inside: The First Church of Otago is well worth checking as it’s doors are open most of the time.
+However, because this is a rainy day activity list for Dunedin, we’ll stick to some grand buildings you can check out on the inside: The First Church of Otago is well worth checking as its doors are open most of the time.
 Additionally, see the interior of the Dunedin Railway Station.

 7. Do a Chocolate Tasting at OCHO Chocolate

 Everybody loves chocolate, right?
 In Dunedin, you can even take a chocolate tour with one of Dunedin’s oldest chocolatiers, OCHO Chocolate.
-Try the sweet goodness made with ethically sourced Pacific Islands cocoa and New Zealand ingredients.
+Try the sweet goodness is made with ethically sourced Pacific Islands cocoa and New Zealand ingredients.
 It’s a great way to spend around 30 minutes out of the rain in Dunedin!
 Learn more about OCHO Chocolate on Viator and Tripadvisor.
 Plus, see more experiences like this in the 8 Things to Do in Dunedin for Foodies.

-8. Go on a Brewery Tour
+8. Go On a Brewery Tour

 9. Check Out the Dunedin Public Art Gallery

 Out of the rain?
 Check!
 Easy to access from the city centre?
 Check!
-The Dunedin Public Art Gallery is situated right in The Octagon.
+The Dunedin Public Art Gallery is situated right inside The Octagon.
 Of course, the art exhibitions are ever-changing, but it’s a good way to stay out of the rain for half an hour or so.

-Location: 30 The Octagon
+Location: 30 The Octagon, Dunedin Central.

 10. Experience the Culinary Delights of Dunedin

-Location: Octagon, Dunedin city centre.
+Location: Octagon, Dunedin Central.

 Ok, so this is a bit of shameless self-promotion here, but did you know that the team from NZPocketGuide.com did 365 Days: 365 Activities in New Zealand?
 Get some New Zealand bucket list inspiration for the next leg of your trip by watching some of our awesome episodes on YouTube!